acrawford0000/osu-chart/README.md

 and have access to your Go methods, there is also a dev server that runs on http://localhost:34115.
 Connect to this in your browser, and you can call your Go code from devtools.

+This project was made with Svelte
 ## Building

 To build a redistributable, production mode package, use `wails build`.

 ## TODO

-Link in the settings to get api information, maybe even a dropdown with a guide so people are not confused Chart data
-Chart zooming and panning
-Value lines for the chart
+- Customize the chart appearance and settings
-PlayerList adds from right to left, bottom to top
+- Fix chart zoom and pan
-If gamemode is changed and stats already exist, prompt user "are you sure" and then rerun getstats with new gamemode Different themes (was using a ui library a good idea?)
+- Different themes (was using a ui library a good idea?)
-Customization of chart theme?
-Clean up some backend and work on sending errors to the front Warning card can only be called once???